victornemenike/fuel-price-prediction-mlops/README.md

 **1. Experiment Tracking and Model Registry**:
 - **[Mlflow](https://mlflow.org/)** is used to track experiments, including hyperparameters, metrics, and artifacts.
 - Trained models are registered in the MLflow Model Registry.
 - For this project, experiment tracking and a model registry has been implemented.
-Please refer to the `src` folder to find the folders `mlruns` and `models`, and the `mlflow.db` database.
+Please refer to the `src` folder to find the folders `mlruns` and the `mlflow.db` database.
+Within folder `src`, the experiment tracking is done in `train.py` and the model registeration in the MLflow server is done in `model_registry.py`.

 **2. Workflow Orchestration**: